TC2005B/Game-Design/README.md

 Describe the software being specified.
 Include benefits, objectives, and goals.
 This should relate to overall business goals, especially if teams outside of development will have access to the SRS

 ## Definitions and Acronyms
-STEAM: Science, Technology, Engineering, Art, Mathematics
+STEAM: Science, Technology, Engineering, Art, Mathematics\n
 GPU: graphics processor unit
 JS: JavaScript
 2D: Two dimensions